๐Ÿ vdwulp.github.io

 type name description

-iButtonCode code Variable to store code read from the OneWire.
+iButtonCode code Variable to store code read from the data line.

 bool old Setting to true enables compatibility with DS1990 iButton tags.
 Default value is false.